mirogon/docs/git/doc/doc_git.md

 # **General information**

-- Git add tracks/stages files, which means git "marks" them to be in the next commit
+- Git add stages files, which means git "marks" them to be in the next commit
 - Git saves every state of files every time you commit.
 - Git uses a pointer called HEAD to point to the commit currently at
 - The checkout command moves the HEAD pointer to a specific commit